biggant1/hide-answers-prarire-learn/README.md

     - This includes questions that have multiple varients.

 - If you solved a question incorrectly, it will hide your incorrect answer, but once you click "Show Correct Answers" the extension will only show your previous incorrect answer.

+### TODO:

+- [ ] Allow text input for for free response questions instead of hiding the entire box.

+- [ ] Hide draggable proofs some way or another.
+Ideally the user to move around the proof blocks like the original question setup.